20th Anniversary relaunch of iN-PUBLiC

 Towards the end of 2018 the like mindedness of the iN-PUBLiC group came to an abrupt end with the posting by two members of a computational image and a staged image.
 This caused a well publicised division between those who thought this went against the founding ethos of the group and those who thought it was acceptable or didn’t matter.

 Eventually Nick Turpin decided to archive the site as a resource and to preserve the integrity of the thousands of incoming links to the various galleries from blogs and articles around the internet.
-Many of the old members formed a new group and site, UP Photographers which we highly recommend.
+Many of the old members formed a new group and site.

 Two years have passed and now on the 20th anniversary of the founding of iN-PUBLiC it is returning with a new remit to promote and celebrate photographers who eschew staging and manipulation to record the everyday with the beauty of their observations alone.